potofo/chatbot-AZ/README.md

   - This program uses the `openai` package to interact with the OpenAI API.
 - Streamlit:
   - The program requires Streamlit version 1.24.0 or higher to use `streamlit_chat`.
+- python-dotenv:
+  - The program requires python-dotenv version 1.0.0 or higher to use get environment valiables.

 ## Establish OpenAI key on Azure OpenAI Service
 Here is the process for issuing an API in Azure OpenAI Service: